 HVAC equipment is large.
 An upfront decision on HVAC equipment location is important for the design of the equipment, but many times grow room designers forget that HVAC equipment must be routinely serviced, at least to change the filters regularly.
 Difficult locations can prevent routine service from happening, which will decrease the unit’s life and impact its performance.

 At the design phase, growers need to advise how the facility will add CO2 to the grow room.
 If it is CO2 tanks, the HVAC equipment must have this ability to control the addition of the gas and provide appropriate safety and alarms.
 If outside air is to be used, then the extra load to the HVAC system must be calculated and added to the performance specification.
 The HVAC system design needs to include the ability to introduce CO2 to the room.

 8. Capital Cost

 Integrated HVAC equipment that controls both cooling and dehumidification during all phases of plant growth is more expensive than equipment designed to control the temperature of your office.
 Choosing the lowest cost HVAC equipment should come with a “Buyer Beware” warning decal because the two types of equipment have very different designs and control logic.

 After a grower addresses the 8 issues above, the design team will start to define the type and capacity of required HVAC equipment.
 Changing many of the desired growing conditions after an HVAC system has been specified, built and installed will be very costly if not impossible.
 Making sure everyone on a grow room design team agrees on the grow room environment parameters is absolutely critical to a successful grow operation.

-To get started on planning a grow room project, check out our Grow Room Environmental Control Application Note 26, download our Questionnaire for Grow Rooms or contact us.
+To get started on planning a grow room project, check out our Application Note #26: Grow Room Environmental Control, Application Note #28: Vapor Pressure Deficit and HVAC System Design, Application Note #33: Impact of Design Conditions on Grow Facility Equipment Performance or contact us.